google/WebFundamentals/src/content/en/updates/posts/2016/04/devtools-digest-command-menu.md

 ![Pretty HTML](/web/updates/images/2016/04/devtools-digest/pretty-html.jpg)

-We've had pretty-print for JS and CSS sources built into the Sources panel for a while now, but have just extended it to the Elements panel for full-blown HTML pretty-printing.
+We've had pretty-print for JS and CSS sources built into the Sources panel for a while now, but have just extended it supoort full-blown HTML pretty-printing.
 Give it a try – not only does it reformat the HTML, it also reformats the JavaScript and CSS within it!